Storage tube: Storage

 These two effects were both utilized in the construction of a storage tube.
-Storage was accomplished by striking any suitably long-lived phosphor with electrons with energies just above V_{cr1}, and erased by striking them with electrons above V_{cr2}.
+Storage was accomplished by striking the screen with electrons with energies just above V_{cr1}, and erased by striking them with electrons above V_{cr2}.
 There were any number of varieties of mechanical layouts used to improve focus or cause the image to be refreshed either internally to the tube or through off board storage.

 The easiest example to understand are the early computer memory systems as typified by the Williams tube.
 These consisted of World War II surplus radar display CRTs connected to a computer.
 The X and Y deflection plates were connected to amplifiers that converted memory locations into X and Y positions on the screen.

 To write a value to memory, the address was amplified and sent to the Y deflection plates, such that the beam would be fixed to a horizontal line on the screen.
 A time base generator then set the X deflection plate to increasing voltages, causing the beam to be scanned across the selected line.
 In this respect, it is similar to a conventional television scanning a single line.
 The gun was set to a default energy close to V_{cr1}, and the bits from the computer fed to the gun to modulate the voltage up and down such that 0's would be below V_{cr1} and 1's above it.
-By the time the beam reached the other side of the line, a pattern of short dashes was drawn for each 1, while 0's were empty locations.
+By the time the beam reached the other side of the line, a pattern of a short dash was drawn for each 1, while each 0 was represented by a short dot with a trailing uncharged area.
+This way of encoding ensured a reference signal was always present.
+The bits were uniformly spaced and separated by uncharged safety margins.

 To read the values back out, the deflections plates were set to the same values, but the gun energy set to a value above V_{cr2}.
 As the beam scanned the line, the phosphor was pushed well beyond the secondary emission threshold.
 If the beam was located over a blank area, a certain number of electrons would be released, but if it was over a lit area, the number would be increased by the number of electrons previously stuck to that area.
 In the Williams tube, these values were read by measuring the capacitance of a metal plate just in front of the display side of the tube.
 Electrons leaving the front of the CRT hit the plate and changed its charge.
 As the reading process also erased any stored values, the signal had to be regenerated through associated circuitry.
 A CRT with two electron guns, one for reading and one for writing, made this process trivial.